-Clause 55 of the Bill provides for form of award its communication and commencement as specified in the clause.
+Clause 55 of the Bill seeks to provide for form of award its communication and commencement as specified in the clause.

-Clause 56 of the Bill provides for payment of full wages to worker pending proceedings in higher Courts.
-In any case, where a Tribunal or a National Industrial Tribunal by its award directs reinstatement of any worker and the employer prefers any proceedings against such award in a High Court or the Supreme Court, the employer shall be liable to pay such worker, during the period of pendency of such proceedings in the High Court or the Supreme Court, full wages last drawn by him as may be provided by rules.
+Clause 56 of the Bill seeks to provide for payment of full wages to worker pending proceedings in higher Courts.
+In any case, where a Tribunal or a National Industrial Tribunal by its award directs reinstatement of any worker and the employer prefers any proceedings against such award in a High Court or the Supreme Court, the employer shall be liable to pay such worker, during the period of pendency of such proceedings in the High Court or the Supreme Court, full wages last drawn by him as specified in the clause.

-Clause 57 of the Bill provides for persons on whom settlements and awards are binding.
+Clause 57 of the Bill seeks to provide for persons on whom settlements and awards are binding.
 A settlement arrived at by agreement between the employer and worker otherwise than in the course of conciliation proceeding shall be binding on the parties to the agreement.

-Clause 58 of the Bill provides for period of operation of settlements and awards.
+Clause 58 of the Bill seeks to provide for period of operation of settlements and awards.
 A settlement shall come into operation on such date as is agreed upon by the parties to the dispute, and if no date is agreed upon, on the date on which the memorandum of the settlement is signed by the parties to the dispute.
 An award shall, subject to the provisions of this clause, remain in operation for a period of one year from the date on which the award becomes enforceable under clause 53.

-Clause 59 of the Bill provides for recovery of money due from employer in the manner a specified in the clause.
+Clause 59 of the Bill seeks to provide for recovery of money due from employer in the manner a specified in the clause.

-Clause 60 of the Bill provides for commencement and conclusion of proceedings.
-A conciliation proceeding shall be deemed to have commenced on the date on which the first meeting is held by the conciliation officer after the receipt of the notice of strike or lockout by the conciliation officer.
+Clause 60 of the Bill seeks to provide for commencement and conclusion of proceedings.
+A conciliation proceeding shall be deemed to have commenced on the date on which the first meeting is held by the conciliation officer after the receipt of the notice of strike or lock-out by the conciliation officer.
 A conciliation proceeding shall be deemed to have concluded as specified in the clause.

-Clause 61 of the Bill seeks to provides that certain matters are to be kept confidential in the manner as specified in the clause.
+Clause 61 of the Bill seeks to provide for certain matters to be kept confidential in the manner as specified in the clause.

-Clause 62 of the Bill seeks prohibit provide strikes and lock-out.
-No person employed in industrial establishment shall go on strike in breach of contract for the reasons as specified in the sub-clause (1) of the said clause.
+Clause 62 of the Bill seeks to provide for prohibition of strikes and lock-outs.
+No person employed in industrial establishment shall go on strike in breach of contract for the reasons as specified in the sub-clause (I) of the said clause.
 No employer of an industrial establishment shall lock-out any of his workers for the reasons as specified in the sub-clause (2) of the said clause.

-Clause 63 of the Bill provides that strike or lock-out shall be illegal if it is not done in the manner as specified in the clause.
+Clause 63 of the Bill seeks to provide for illegal strikes and lock-outs.
+A strike or lock-out shall be illegal if it is done in the manner as specified in the clause.

-Clause 64 of the Bill seeks to prohibit financial aid to illegal strikes or lock-outs.
+Clause 64 of the Bill seeks to provide for prohibition of financial aid to illegal strikes or lock-outs.